felleg/felleg.gitlab.io-backup/content/books/book-63-drive.md

 I added to my website, [/allbooks](/allbooks).
 If you visit this list, you will see a gallery of the books I currently read, and clicking on a picture will link you to its review.
 Pretty neat, right?
-Well, I took this opportunity to set myself what might be the most ambitious objective I have ever given myself: I want the pictures of the books I read to completely fill my browser when zoomed out at 30%.
+Well, I took this opportunity to set what might be the most ambitious objective I have ever given myself: I want the pictures of the books I read to completely fill my browser when zoomed out at 30%.
 Talk about moving the